tomisqi/site/content/posts/freqass.md

 ## Resource allocation type 1

-When using resource allocation type 1 the network tells the UE a start frequency resource and a number of contiguous frequency resources to use. <br>
+When using resource allocation type 1 the network tells the terminal a start frequency resource and a number of contiguous frequency resources to use. <br>
-This is different from type 0, wherein the UE is given the resources to use by the way of a bitmap.
+This is different from type 0, wherein the terminal is given the resources to use by the way of a bitmap.
 Also different from type 0 is that in type 1, there is no longer a need for RBGs.
 Instead, the precise starting resource block and the number of contiguously allocated resource blocks is signaled in the DCI.
 Both pieces of data (start and number) are encoded in a value called resource indication value (RIV).

 ##### How many combinations do we have for start resource block / number of resource blocks given a certain bandwidth?